6 Ways to Market in a Mobile-First World

 Businesses looking to make their mark in a mobile-first world need to know how to market to this ever-growing mobile audience.
 There are new approaches to learn but also new possibilities to getting your brand out into the world.

 Here are a few invaluable digital marketing strategies to help you in your quest to reach your mobile audience:

 This strategy is pivotal for reaching mobile customers.
 It’s not enough anymore to have a site that looks good solely on a desktop screen.
 You need a mobile-friendly website first and foremost.

-Google’s even made mobile-responsiveness a factor for their search engine rankings.
+Google has even made mobile responsiveness a factor for their search engine rankings.
 Sites with jumbled content blocks or slow page load times on tablets and smartphones are now penalized with lower rankings, meaning that they won’t end up on the first page of search results.
-Most users won’t go past the first page to find what they search for so this greatly drops your chances of being discovered organically through a Google search.
+Most users won’t go past the first page to find what they search for, so this greatly drops your chances of being discovered organically through a Google search.

 2. Email Marketing

 Email marketing is a great way to reach both your desktop and mobile audience with a huge ROI.
 About 69% of emails nowadays are opened on people’s mobile devices.
 And why not?
-It’s easy to check your email quickly if you’re on-the-go from the convenience of your smartphone.
+It’s easy to check your email quickly from the convenience of your smartphone if you’re on the go.

 What this means for you is that your emails, like your website, also need to be mobile-responsive.
 They should also be easily readable on smaller screens.
 Emails with too much text may lose a good first impression from your mobile audience.